yedino/galaxy42/doc/hacking.md

 and except for functions and operators that take same-class (or parent/child class) - like especially copy operator=, moving operator=, comparison operator< operator> operator== and such.

+## Attribute owner

+Owner of the file - e.g. nickname.

 # Building

 The build process should be described in the main README.md of this project.